kaihochan/N.Ben/README.md

 | `pause` | `&pause` | Pause current song |
 | `resume` | `&resume` | Resume playing song |

-## Current updates (2/2/2022)
+## Current updates (4/2/2022)
-1. Fix the case sensitive problem, now commands can be use in both lower case and upper case
-2. Proxy server options added, to avoid geo-blocking in some video which is visible in my location (HK) but not server's (US)
-3. Add `&remove` function to remove songs in queue.
+1. Fix **urgent issue**, songs can be play and queue in different server without interfere with each other.
+2. Remove unnecessery code in bot.py

 ## Current bugs
 1. From time to time song playing might lags, which already move async probe part to when the song is about to play.
+Unable to locate the source.
 2. Proxy server is unstable, proxy server option is blanked to avoid issue.
+3. By stackoverflow and youtube-dl reddit, using account and password in youtube-dl isn't viable anymore, considering remove options in near future.

 ## Planning
 1. Word appear frequency from specific user message (MySQL).
 2. Add search video function to `play` command.
-3. Considering to implement vpn if proxy is not stable.
+3. Considering to implement vpn on a Ubuntu server, might change the host to home hosting.
+4. Play the song in queue after disconnecting from voice channel.

 ## Additional information
 1. Proxy resource: http://www.aliveproxy.com/proxy-list/proxies.aspx/Japan-jp